use-pico/pico/packages/cls/README.md

 ### 6.2 `extend(childContract, childDefinitionFn)` <a id="62-extend-method"></a>

-Creates new CLS instances with additional functionality, inheriting from a parent.
+Creates new cls instances with additional functionality, inheriting from a parent.

 **Parameters:**
 - `childContract`: Extended contract with new tokens, slots, or variants